Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Represents inheritance relationships for describing entity class hierarchies.

-It includes the following properties in addition to the common ref:GenRefRelationship[relationship settings:
+It includes the following properties in addition to the common [relationship](#relationship) settings:

 * **discriminatorColumn** - Name of the field used for storing the entity type.
 * **strategy** - The inheritance strategy used for data storage.
 The default value is `SINGLE_TABLE`.